dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 -   The box's lateral size is above a limit, referred to as the **Child Spawning Threshold**.

+>   Second bullet could be replaced by the condition that the child deletion
+>   conditions aren't met, or vice versa.

 The child spawning threshold value will come from the user interface.

-An option to set the value could be offered to the user.
+>   Hmm.
+In practice, the child spawning threshold will determine the distance
+>   of prediction look ahead.
+Maybe a different rule could be used, like a
+>   threshold on prediction strength.
+For example, the threshold could be
+>   expressed as the child weight of the box being normalised to 20% or more.

 The child spawning conditions are checked: